Getting Ready in Numeracy (GRIN) - Mathematics Intervention

 - prepare intervention students for their subsequent mathematics lesson

 - familiarise students with the relevant language and terminology that they will hear during the classroom lesson

 - model what students can expect to see and/or do in the lesson.

 The GRIN tutor can be a

 - leading teacher

 - integration aide

 GRIN relies heavily on the development of strong and timely communications between the GRIN tutor and the classroom teacher.
 The better the link between the GRIN intervention session and the subsequent classroom lesson, the more impact the program will have on student outcomes.

 Careful consideration must be taken to select staff who will implement GRIN within the school.
-Up to four staff members from a school will attend professional learning over three terms.
-This is a time commitment of 11.5 hours - one day of six and a half hours, then two and a half hours per term over the following two terms.
+Up to four staff members from a school will attend professional learning over three days.
 Once the staff have completed the professional learning, the school will become an accredited GRIN school.